 Average net selling price per gram.
-The average net selling price per gram is an indicator that shows our pricing trends over time on a gram equivalent basis.
-We deduct revenue associated with accessories and freight sales from revenue to arrive at cannabis-related revenue.
+The average net selling price per gram is an indicator that shows our pricing trends over time on a gram equivalent basis and is impacted by sales mix, channel and product type.
+We exclude revenue associated with food products, accessories and freight sales to arrive at cannabis-related revenue.
 We calculate average net selling price per gram by dividing cannabis-related revenue by kilogram equivalents sold.
-Our dried flower products are sold in Canada on a per gram basis from C\$6.00 to C\$14.00 and our oil drops and capsules are sold for C\$35.00 to C\$400.00.
-The prices of our products vary according to a number of different factors, the most significant factor of which is potency.

-The average net selling price per gram decreased for the three and nine months ended September 30, 2018 from the comparable periods in 2017, due to an increase in bulk sales as a percentage of total revenue compared to the prior quarter.
-We expect our average selling price to decline as a result of stronger growth in our wholesale channels compared to our direct to patient channels.
+The average net selling price per gram decreased for the three months ended March 31, 2019 from the comparable period in 2018 due to a shift in distribution channels.
+Since legalization, adult use products increased to 34.2% of total revenue.
+Adult use products are sold directly to wholesalers, which have a lower sales price per gram with higher sales volumes.
+We expect our average selling price to continue to decline over time as a result of a higher mix of products sold through Canadian adult-use wholesale channels compared to Canadian medical, which is direct-to-patient.